chmerdon/GradientRobustMultiPhysics.jl/docs/src/interpolations.md

 ## Standard interpolations

 Each finite element has its standard interpolator that can be applied to some user-defined DataFunction.
 Instead of interpolating on the full cells, the interpolation can be restricted to faces or edges, by specifying an [Assembly Type](@ref) in the call.

+It is also possible to interpolate finite element functions on one grid onto a finite element function on another grid (experimental feature, does not work for all finite elements yet and shall be extended to interpolations of operator evaluations as well in future).

 ```@docs
 interpolate!